Fast Volume Alignment by Frequency-Marched Newton Method: Introduction

 \section{Introduction}

-We consider the problem of determining the pose—--rotation and translation—--of a particle within a three-dimensional volume, under severe noise and experimental artifacts.
+We consider the problem of estimating the pose--rotation and translation--of a particle in a three-dimensional volume, under severe noise and experimental artifacts.
 Our primary motivation comes from subtomogram averaging (STA) in cryogenic electron tomography (cryo-ET), where highly accurate particle alignment is essential to achieve high resolution.
-In practice, alignment is executed once per particle (and often iteratively), which makes even modest per-particle cost compound and motivates the search for methods that are both accurate and computationally efficient.
+In practice, alignment is performed for every particle and is typically repeated across several refinement iterations, which makes even a modest per-particle cost compound and motivates the search for methods that are at once accurate and computationally efficient.

-A classical approach to this problem is \textit{matched filtering}, which seeks the transformation that maximizes the correlation between a reference template and the observed data.
-Matched filtering is known to be optimal for detecting a deterministic signal corrupted by additive white Gaussian noise, in the sense that it maximizes the output signal-to-noise ratio \cite{turin_matched_1960,kay_detection_1998,debarnot2023blind}.
+A classic approach to this problem is \emph{matched filtering}, which finds the transformation that maximizes the correlation between a reference template and the observed data.
+Matched filtering is optimal for detecting a deterministic signal corrupted by additive white Gaussian noise, in the sense that it maximizes the output signal-to-noise ratio \cite{turin_matched_1960,kay_detection_1998,debarnot2023blind}.